 Self-expression is at the heart of the musical experience.
-In instrumental classes, especially, it is easy to forget that the hard work we do improve our technique is intended to enhance our creativity, not limit it.
-Students should, at times, be called on perform with composed works with precision and detail, but they must also explore the world of music through composition, improvisation, experimentation, and active listening and discussion.
+In instrumental classes, especially, it is easy to forget that the hard work we do to improve our technique is intended to enhance our creativity, not limit it.
+Students should, at times, be called on to perform composed works with precision and detail, but they must also explore the world of music through composition, improvisation, musical experimentation, and active listening and discussion.
 These musical explorations can happen in isolation, but collaborative study heightens the creative experience and helps reinforce a sense of community among members of an ensemble.

 Many students are excluded from receiving a comprehensive music education; one that incorporates student creativity in multiple genres.
 Every student should be invited to improvise and compose, regardless of their skill level, aptitude, or instrument of choice.
 Additionally, we must find creative solutions that keep students that are struggling academically and families that are struggling financially part of the music community.
 In many ways, these are the students and families that will benefit most from music education.

 Brad Carman enjoys an unusually diverse musical career.
 He began his professional career at age 14 playing with a blues, jazz, and R&B band out of Green Bay, WI called the Juggling Penguins.
 Since those early days, he has worked with wind ensembles, orchestras, jazz combos, big bands, and with numerous chamber ensembles, including the University of Wisconsin System Woodwind Ensemble, and Quattro Formaggi Saxophone Quartet which he founded in 2005.
 He was a charter member of the award-winning 9-piece Madison R&B and funk band, The Big Payback, played principal woodwinds with the Janesville Armory Dinner Theater for several seasons, and has worked as a performer and arranger for Carnival Cruise Lines, sailing out of New Orleans, Miami, Mexico, and the Caribbean.